 For example, the standard width of a sleeping bag or sleeping pad is about 60 cm.
 Multiply sleeping bags' size by the number of people and you will be able to get an approximate figure of the total building area.
 Another measurement to consider is the peak height of the tent body.

-Smaller size camping tent (2 and 3 people) may have a maximum height of 125 cm.
+Smaller size camping tents (2 and 3 people) may have a maximum height of 125 cm.
 This may be enough for children to stand up, but adults may have to squat in the backpacking tent because most parts of the tent are shorter than the peak height.

 You can prepare a comfortable 2-person tent for you and your camping partners, or an 8-person tent for your extended family.
 In addition to the size, these backpacking tents also provide different portability, ease of use and additional functions.

-After determining the size of your favorite tent from camping tent size charts, you need to check the layout.
+After determining the size of your favourite tent from camping tent size charts, you need to check the layout.
 If you have children, buy a tent with bedrooms adjacent to each other and separated by partitions that are easy to lock and pull apart.
 In this way, you can gain some privacy, pay attention to your children and ensure that they are not disturbed by others when they sleep.

 If you have teenagers, you should find a more private tent.
 Consider a room with a shared room in the middle and bedrooms at both ends.
 The partition wall shall not be easy to remove.
 You can also consider buying separate tents for older girls and boys.
 However, in some campsites, additional tents may be charged extra.
-Therefore, consider buying multi room tents as they provide privacy when on a car camping trip with your family.
+Therefore, consider buying multi-room tents as they provide privacy when on a car camping trip with your family.

 Family tents have two shapes; The cabin and dome style tents have their own advantages and disadvantages.
 The hut tent has more vertical walls and provides higher ceilings for better clearance.
 Therefore, they have good livability because they can easily accommodate functions such as awning, room partition and vestibule.
 Because the whole tent has enough headroom, they are the best tent for tall people.